Chief Executive Officer

 Chief Executive Officer, National Marrow Donor Program Executive Director, CIBMTR (Center for International Blood and Marrow Transplant Research)

 Jeffrey W. Chell, M.D., became the National Marrow Donor Program's Chief Executive Officer in 2000.
 He has led the NMDP through transformational growth.
-The Be The Match Registry® has more than doubled to more than 10.5 million and the number of transplants facilitated has tripled to more than 5,800 annually.
+The Be The Match Registry® has more than doubled to more than 12 million and the number of transplants facilitated has grown four fold to over 6,400 annually.
 During his tenure, the emerging use of umbilical cord blood for transplant has established the NMDP as the global leader in facilitating cord blood transplants.

 Chell also serves as Executive Director of CIBMTR®, the leading research program in the field, established in 2004.
 CIBMTR is a joint effort between the NMDP and the Medical College of Wisconsin.

-Prior to joining the NMDP, he served as president, Allina Medical Clinics; private-practice physician of internal medicine in Minneapolis; and before that served in the U.S. Air Force Medical Corps.
+Prior to joining the NMDP, he served as president, Allina Medical Clinics; was in private-practice physician of Internal Medicine in Minneapolis; and before that served in the U.S. Air Force Medical Corps.

 He is currently the Vice-Chair on the board of directors of the Make-A-Wish Foundation® of Minnesota, the nation's largest wish-granting organization.